akhilchibber/Llama2-Quantization/README.md

 </p>

 ## Dataset
-The dataset used in this project can be found on Kaggle: [arXiv Papers Dataset](https://www.kaggle.com/datasets/harshsinghal/nlp-and-llm-related-arxiv-papers/data).
+The dataset used in this project can be found on Kaggle: [Llama-2 Dataset](https://www.kaggle.com/models/metaresearch/llama-2/frameworks/PyTorch/variations/7b-chat-hf/versions/1).

 ## Objective
 - To provide a comprehensive collection of academic papers on Large Language Models (LLMs), ChatGPT, Transformers, and related topics.